cbayley-edu/eat-da-burger/README.md

 GitHub profile link: https://github.com/cbayley-edu

 Please email me at christinabayley@comcast.net with any questions you have or any issues you come across.

+Answers for Gifs: Movie reference is Better off Dead and video game is Pacman.
+Old SNL skit was referenced in the instructions too!
+Cheeburger.